minprog/programmeren-2/onderwerp/05 python_ds/recommend/index.md

     def convert_to_words(text: str) -> set[str]:
         """
         Returns a set of words from the text.
+All words are converted to lowercase.

         This uses a simple language-independent definition of a word as groups of consecutive letters.